 Hyperkalemia (high potassium in the blood) may occur while you are using this medicine.
 Check with your doctor right away if you have the following symptoms: abdominal or stomach pain, confusion, difficulty with breathing, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, shortness of breath, or weakness or heaviness of the legs.
-Ask your doctor before you use medicines, salt substitutes, or supplements that contain potassium.
+Ask your doctor before you use any medicine, salt substitute, or supplement that contains potassium.

 Mavik Side Effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:More common

 - difficulty with breathing